DCC-Lab/PyTissueOptics/README.md

 2. The code is very clear, and only a few files.
 3. Can be used for teaching tissue optics.
 4. It can be used as a good example of object-oriented programming for those not familiar with it.
-5. It is relatively easy to modify for your own purpose.
+5. It is easy to modify for your own purpose.
 6. In addition, it is very easy to parallelize a Monte Carlo calculations, because all runs are independant, so splitting the job onto several CPUs is a good option to gain a factor of close to 10 in perfromance on many computers.

-The code is in fact so simple, here is a complete calculation that takes 10 seconds on my computer:
+The code is in fact so simple, here is the complete code that created the above two graphs in 10 seconds on my computer:

 ```python
 import numpy as np